-The bias and variability characteristics of the retrieved estimates are plotted in the figure

-These bias and variability measures were constructed as follows: For a particular atmospheric level, x, corresponding to the ten sets of simulated radiance data, we have ten differences, e_i , between the estimated and true temperature profiles
+The bias and variability characteristics of the retrieved estimates are plotted in Fig. 2.
+These bias and variability measures were constructed as follows: For a particular atmospheric level, x, corresponding to the ten sets of simulated radiance data, we have ten differences, $e_i$ , between the estimated and true temperature profiles

-$$e_i = \hat{T}i(x) - T(x)$$ $i=1,2,...,10.$ (34)
+$$e_i = \hat{T}i(x) - T(x), \qquad i = 1, 2, ..., 10.$$ (34)

-Since the distribution of these errors tends to be somewhat non-Gaussian, bias is defined to be the median, rather than the mean, of these differences and variability to be the median absolute deviation (MAD) of the differences divided by .6745.
-The factor .6745 is used so that if the e_i 's were Gaussian then the variability measure would consistently estimate the standard deviation.
+Since the distribution of these errors tends to be somewhat non-Gaussian, bias is defined to be the median, rather than the mean, of these differences and variability to be the median absolute deviation (MAD) of the differences divided by 0.6745.